leandrocp/mdex/README.md

 ## Motivation

-MDEx was born out of the necessity of parsing CommonMark files, to parse hundreds of files quickly, and to be easily extensible.
-None of the existing libraries described below met all these requirements at the time.
+MDEx was born out of the necessity of parsing CommonMark files, to parse hundreds of files quickly, and to be easily extensible by consumer of the library.

 * [earmark](https://hex.pm/packages/earmark) is extensible but [can't parse](https://github.com/RobertDober/earmark_parser/issues/126) all kinds of documents and is slow to convert hundreds of markdowns.
-* [md](https://hex.pm/packages/md) is very extensible but the doc says "If one needs to perfectly parse the common markdown, Md is probably not the correct choice" which is probably the cause for failing to parse many documents.
+* [md](https://hex.pm/packages/md) is very extensible but the doc says "If one needs to perfectly parse the common markdown, Md is probably not the correct choice" and CommonMark was a requirement to parse many existing files.
 * [markdown](https://hex.pm/packages/markdown) is not precompiled and has not received updates in a while.
 * [cmark](https://hex.pm/packages/cmark) is a fast CommonMark parser but it requires compiling the C library, is hard to extend, and was archived on Apr 2024